SuhaniAS/Sugarcane_data_visualization_using_tableau/README.md

 #### We can answer it using two methods of visualization.
 ![Screenshot 2024-01-28 193042](https://github.com/SuhaniAS/Sugarcane_data_visualization_using_tableau/assets/137792301/cfde5366-ae11-4e87-b119-48c42e05732b)
 ![Screenshot 2024-01-28 193454](https://github.com/SuhaniAS/Sugarcane_data_visualization_using_tableau/assets/137792301/8273f7b2-aa51-42a7-aa57-87b8b23aa4e5)
-##### Note: Above, there are two types of visualization, where I haven't shown it completely.
-In tableau, you can see if you scroll down.
 #### The following districts do not have the complete data from the year 1990 - 2017:
 ####
 ####